National Space Centre (England): Architecture

 Nicholas Grimshaw, the architects of the Eden Project, won an architectural competition to design the National Space Centre in September 1996 beating four other architects.
 The fit out of the building was undertaken by C-Beck Group.
-Structural and services engineer was Arup, Quantity surveyor was Capita Property Services, project manager was Gardiner and Theobold +Management services and main contractor was Sir Robert McAlpine.
-Landscape architect was Land Use Consultants, Cladding consultant was Montressor Partnership and acoustics engineer was Sandy Brown Associates.
+The structural and services engineer was Arup, the quantity surveyor was Capita Property Services, the project manager was Gardiner and Theobold, management services and main contractor was Sir Robert McAlpine, the landscape architect was Land Use Consultants, the cladding consultant was Montressor Partnership, and the acoustic consultant was Sandy Brown Associates.
 The tower is 42 m tall and claims to be the only place to house upright space rockets indoors.

 Building

 The 7,360m2 scheme occupies a former storm water tank, which now forms the foundations of the building, reducing costs and maximising the reuse of the existing structure.
 The main rocket tower is clad in inflated pillows made of ETFE – the same material used on the Eden Project domes.
 This material is 1% of the weight of the equivalent amount of glass.
-The building was described by the Guardian as "One of the most distinctive and intriguing new buildings in Britain" The main building is a 7200m2 box built on a 14m grid steel frame, clad in a perforated metal skin that conceals the windows and louvres in the profiled steel cladding behind.
+The building was described by The Guardian as "One of the most distinctive and intriguing new buildings in Britain".
+The main building is a 7200m2 box built on a 14m grid steel frame, clad in a perforated metal skin that conceals the windows and louvres in the profiled steel cladding behind.
 The roof of the main building is overlaid with gravel in three colours to form a crab nebulae design.

 Construction began on the site in March 1999.